-The projects and selection scoring will be presented to the Director of the Department who will consider the comments and recommendations of the reviewers and make the final funding decisions.
+The projects and, selection scoring, and reviewer rankings will be presented to the Director of the Department who will consider the comments and recommendations of the reviewers and make the final funding decisions.
 The Department will notify applicants within 10 days of the Director's determination as to whether their project was approved for funding.